Father, son killed in Mendon crash identified - NewsBreak

 Father, son killed in Mendon crash identified

 MENDON, Mass.
-(WPRI) — A father and son killed in a tragic crash in Mendon on Friday night have been identified.
+(WPRI) — A family is remembering a father and son who were killed in a crash in Mendon Friday night.

+“It’s just so hard, just to think about it, it just breaks you, it breaks you,” Geiny Jardin said.

-The Worcester County District Attorney’s office says Edwin A. Sosa Acevedo, 34, of Attleboro and his son Christian, 15, were pulling out of a restaurant parking lot on Uxbridge Road when their car collided with a Ford F-350.
+Edwin Sosa Acevedo, 34, of Attleboro, and his son Christian, 15, were pulling out of a restaurant parking lot on Uxbridge Road when their car collided with a Ford F-350, according to The Worcester County District Attorney’s office.

-Their vehicle then left the roadway, struck a park car, and traveled down an embankment into Lake Nipmuc.
+Their vehicle then left the roadway, struck a parked car, and traveled down an embankment into Lake Nipmuc.

-Mendon police, fire and EMS removed the victims from the vehicle and began lifesaving measures.
+Rescue crews removed them from their vehicle and were both transported to Milford Hospital where they were pronounced dead.Fatal wrong-way crash in Mansfield

+“He was loved, loved, and I’m not just saying that because he’s my cousin you can ask any of the people that he worked with and they will tell you that they loved him they loved him very much,” Jardin said.

+Edwin Sosa leaves behind his girlfriend, and a 10-month-old baby girl, who has been in and out of the hospital due to a medical condition she’s had since birth.

-The cause of the crash is being investigated by Mendon and Massachusetts State Police, along with state police detectives assigned to the DA’s office.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The cause of the crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WPRI.com.